Parenting Schedules in Texas

 50/50 Possession

-There are various ways to construct an equal possession schedule between parents, and a Goranson Bain Ausley attorney can help you structure equal time with your children in a way that works best for your family.
+There are many ways to construct an equal possession schedule between parents, and a Goranson Bain Ausley attorney can help you structure equal time with your children in a way that works best for your family.

 • Both parents’ caretaking history